agabrown/FractalExplorer/README.md

 # FractalExplorer

 A fractal viewer implemented in Java.
-Written mainly for my own entertainment and inspired by the Fractile Plus app [Fractile Plus app](http://fractile.net) (with no pretence of getting even close to the performance and smooth feel of Fractile Plus!).
+Written mainly for my own entertainment and inspired by the Fractile Plus app [Fractile Plus app](https://fractilefractals.wordpress.com/) (with no pretence of getting even close to the performance and smooth feel of Fractile Plus!).

-## Author

-Anthony G.A.
-Brown
-agabrown at xs4all.nl
-2012--2021

 ## Requirements